 - Higher Interest Rates: This offers a higher rate of interest than saving or checking accounts.

 How does it Work?

 Many banks, as well as other financial institutions, offer the facility of Money market accounts to their customers which is a hybrid account of checking accounts and saving accounts consisting of some of the features of both accounts.
 This has both advantages as well as disadvantages when other accounts are compared.
 When compared with the savings account and checking account it provides a higher rate of return in the form of interest, insurance protection, check writing facility, and privileges of the transaction using the debit card.
 However, for opening and maintaining a Money market account, the customers are required to keep a certain amount of their money as the minimum balance in their account.
 If the amount in the accounts falls below the minimum required then the customers might have to pay the monthly fees for the same.

 Jam has some of the balance lying idle with him.
 He wants to invest in an account where she can get a good rate of interest along with the privileges with respect to the check writing and the debit card.
 For this, she decides to open a money market account instead of a savings account and checking account because he noticed that the money market account offers the best rate of return in the market and fulfills other requirements of him.

 Following are the steps that should be followed for choosing the money market account:

-- One should know its risk taking capacity and the risk associated with the money market accounts.
-This is so because generally money market accounts are safe, but some of the accounts have a slightly high risk than others.
-So, one should choose according to his risk taking capacity.
+- One should know its risk-taking capacity and the risk associated with the money market accounts.
+This is so because generally, money market accounts are safe, but some of the accounts have a slightly high risk than others.
+So, one should choose according to his risk-taking capacity.

-- After this one should know about the minimum balance requirement required by the issuing institutions and the fees to be charged in case balance goes below the required limit.
+- After this one should know about the minimum balance requirement required by the issuing institutions and the fees to be charged in case the balance goes below the required limit.

 - There are different withdrawal conditions with each account.
 One should check and opt for the account that meets with its required condition.